 Time of the grape harvest is dependent and influenced by many factors as well as amount and quality of the grapes.
 These factors are weather, type of wine grapes, temperature, the purpose which are the grapes intended to such as table grapes, raisins, wine (desired type) – sparkling, late harvest, straw or grass wine, and wine made from frozen grapes.
 The best time for picking is when the grapes have a balance of fructose and acidity.

 When the time comes, the grapes are hand cut from the vines and some places use a mechanical grape harvester only in large vineyards.
 All the cut grapes are transported to the place where they will be pressed extracting all the juice.
-The juice is then places into vat or tanks to ferment.
+The juice is then placed into vat or a tank to ferment.